NICMx/Jool/doc/usr/userspace-app-flags.markdown

 Then some node from the IPv4 side is chatting 6::6 on port 66 using the TCP protocol.
 Jool is fooling the IPv4 node into thinking that 6::6#66's address is 4.4.4.4 on port 44.
 If you want more details on the relationship (such as the IPv4 node's address), head over to [\--session](#session).

-The BIB is a very fundamental aspect of stateful NAT64.
+The BIB is a very fundamental component of stateful NAT64.
 If you want Jool to be able to translate a packet stream, then you need a corresponding record in the BIB.
 When translating from IPv6 to IPv4, Jool has enough information to create bindings on its own.
 As such, you do not need to create manual bindings for traffic IPv6 nodes are going to start.
 Jool cannot create entries when traffic is started from IPv4 because there's not enough information to create the record.
 If IPv4 nodes are supposed to be able to start communication (e.g. you want to publish an IPv6 node's service to the IPv4 world) then you need to create manual bindings ([here's the walkthrough](static-bindings.html)).